"Molly tasting it, her veil up." (U8.153)

 "Molly had that elephantgrey dress with the braided frogs.
 Mantailored with selfcovered buttons."
 (U8.163)

 From Wikipedia: A frog is an ornamental braiding for fastening the front of a garment that consists of a button and a loop through which it passes.
-The usual purpose of frogs is to provide a closure for a garment while decorating it at the same time.
-These frogs are usually used on garments that appear oriental in design.
+The purpose of frogs is to provide a closure for a garment while decorating it at the same time.
+They are usually used on garments that appear oriental in design.
 Frogs are usually meant to be a design detail that "stands out".

 "She didn't like it because I sprained my ankle first day she wore choir picnic at the Sugarloaf.
 As if that.
 Old Goodwin's tall hat done up with some sticky stuff.
 Flies' picnic too."
 (U8.165)